 There isn’t one system to manage these risks or one report that can proactively identify them.
 Multi-asset trading requires a dynamic combination of available technology, broker partnerships, an educated trading team, and belief in the importance of human oversight.

 Enhancement in risk management for multi-asset trading is an ongoing enterprise.
 It may never be fully solved, because the products – both investment and tradable – are evolutionary.
 Like home improvement, as soon as you get the last room the way you want it, the first room needs to be updated.
-Vigilance needs to be the byword and the rule.
+Diligence needs to be the byword and the rule.